WHAT IS A DISABILITY?

 - Performing manual tasks

-A major life activity also includes:
+A significant life activity also includes:

-An individual is regarded as having a disability if:
+An individual has a disability if:

 - Medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), prosthetics including limbs and devices, hearing aids and cochlear implants or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies;